cw-ec/reports_creation/README.md

 ### Other Considerations
 If downloading the data for this project (such as running the data download tool found in this repo, or running the SQL) access to the corporate database as well as additional schema(s) is required.
 Please ensure that you have permission to access the corporate database (CDB).
 At minimum read access to the SITES_ADMIN schema should be included as well.
+You are also required to install the oracle drivers from the software centre in order run this tool.

+**Ensure that you have the 64 bit oracle driver installed on your production machine if intending to run the data download tool.
+The tool will NOT be able to run without them**

 ## Using the Tools